 The Registry Of Ex-Military Land-Rovers Au, NZ, etc Land-Rover Series 2A ¾ Ton Fitted For Transceiver

 Australian Army Series 2A FFT or Fitted For Transceiver Land-Rovers have a few details which are not found on General Service Military Land-Rovers.
+Some of these are detailed below.

 Exterior Fittings

-Starting from the rear of the vehicle, a scalloped steel filler panel is rivetted in place of the tailgate aperture.
+click here for big picStarting from the rear of the vehicle, a scalloped steel filler panel is rivetted in place of the tailgate.
 Catches and hinge fittings are deleted.
 The panel allows easy access for troops while still providing sufficient barriers to prevent equipment and small parts from sliding out of the vehicle.
-Along the lower face of the filler panel there are four evenly spaced staples for securing the extended canopy back panel.
-The canvas canopy of FFT vehicles has an extension at the rear to cover the modified rear panel.
+Along the lower face of the filler panel there are four evenly spaced loops the same as found on the side of the vehicle for securing the extended canopy back panel.
 There is also a number plate light fitted to the lower right side and on some vehicles a strip shaped step is cut into the lower left face which is reinforced with a metal tread.
-The usual GS bumperettes are replaced with jerrycan holders which mount slightly inboard on the rear chassis crossmember.
-This allows adequate clearance for the tailights (the rear lights are the same as other models - vertical) when fuel or water jerrycans are carried.
-Tac sign holders are fitted on flat steel framed brackets fitted to the rear vertical surface of the jerrycan brackets.

 On the right side exterior, immediately to the rear of the fuel filler cap there is often (but not always) a vented steel plate shaped to comply with the body contour and designed to allow an extractor fan to exhaust radio battery fumes.